bardiadelagah/detection_and_remove_periodic_noise/README.md

-# detection_and_remove_periodic_noise
+# detection and remove periodic noise

 In this code, with the help of converting the image from spatial domain to frequency domain, we detect the periodic noise and reduce its effectiveness in the image.

 # How it works

+You must Run the HW5_2.m file.

-Here, make 2 nosiy image from original image.
-We apply 1 periodic nosise to image for make "img1" and 2 periodic nosise to image for make "img2".
+Here, make two noisy images from the original image.
+We apply one periodic noise to the image for making "img1" and two periodic noises to the image for making "img2".

 ```matlab
 clc; clear all; close all;